 Partition actions are frequently contentious and the rules governing them are complex.
 That is why it is always best to consult with experienced real estate counsel.

 Real Estate Attorneys With the Experience You Need

 Property disputes involve important individual rights and are rarely ever simple.
 That’s why if you have a real estate issue, you need the guidance of an experienced real estate attorney.
 We have the experience you need.
 We are a real estate firm with offices in Cumming, Georgia and we serve Atlanta and the surrounding counties.
-To schedule your free phone consultation, call us at: 770-888-7707.
+To schedule your phone consultation, call us at: 770-888-7707.
 Or you can contact us here.